webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 In this example we’ll update the code on all VMs that fills the ''role'' of '''app'''.

-'''Related'''; if you want to see how to update a database password, you can also look at [[WPD:Infrastructure/architecture/Useful_commands#Create a database, a user, set new privileges and update a web application]]
+'''Related'''; if you want to see how to update a database password and apply the changes to a managed web application, go to [[WPD:Infrastructure/architecture/Useful_commands#Create a database, a user, set new privileges and update a web application]]

 * First, make sure the role you want to target touches the VMs you want